Nikon D850 vs Leica SL

 Both cameras under consideration feature a full frame sensor, but their sensors differ slightly in size.
 The sensor area in the SL is 1 percent bigger.
 They nevertheless have the same format factor of 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-For most cameras, data on sensor performance has been reported by DXO Mark.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under review, the D850 provides substantially higher image quality than the SL, with an overall score that is 12 points higher.
 This advantage is based on 1.4 bits higher color depth, 1.4 EV in additional dynamic range, and 0.5 stops in additional low light sensitivity.
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 Feature comparison: Nikon D850 vs Leica SL

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the SL has an electronic viewfinder (4400k dots), while the D850 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The table below summarizes some of the other core capabilities of the Nikon D850 and Leica SL in connection with corresponding information for a sample of similar cameras.